Yin and Yang Overview

 Advertisement

 These diagnostic descriptions illustrate the principle that the body experiences the same fluctuations of yin and yang as the environment.
-The internal organs also have their own balance of yin and yang.
+The internal organs also have their own yin-yang balance.

-Yin functions tend to be nourishing, cooling, building, and relaxing and relate to the structure, or substance, of the organs.
-Yang qualities tend to be energizing, warming, consuming, and stimulating and relate to the functional activity of the organs.
+Yin functions tend to be nourishing, cooling, building and relaxing; they relate to the structure, or substance, of the organs.
+Yang qualities tend to be energizing, warming, consuming and stimulating; they relate to the functional activity of the organs.

 For example, the kidneys are considered the source of yin (water) and yang (fire, or metabolism) for the entire body.
 If the kidney yin is deficient or depleted, a person can experience hot flashes and night sweats, as occurs in menopause when estrogen (yin) levels decline.
 This is due to insufficient moisture (yin) to keep the metabolic fire (yang), which keeps the body warm, under control.